jtw023/arch_install/README.md

 <hr />

 This is my arch linux install script.
-Simply git clone, chown +x install_script/Install.sh, and run as root during the install process.
+Simply git clone, chmod +x install_script/Install.sh, and run as root during the install process.